 About NBR“Nightly Business Report produced by CNBC” (NBR) is an award-winning and highly-respected nightly business news program that airs on public television.
 Television’s longest-running evening business news broadcast, “NBR” features in-depth coverage and analysis of the biggest financial news stories of the day and access to some of the world’s top business leaders and policy makers.

 NBR on TwitterMy Tweets

-Tonight: The Fed moves markets – again.
-What does it mean for stocks and the economy?
+Tonight: The markets were rattled on reports of renewed fighting in Ukraine.
+What does it mean for your investments in stocks and bonds.

 Tonight: A Warren Buffett milestone.
 Shares of his Berkshire Hathaway top $200,000 for the first time ever.